 I think the rewards side has been pretty clear for a while now.
 But just how common adverse reactions are (i.e. the risk side of the equation) is still a contentious issue.

-There is a growing and varied body of scientific and peer-reviewed (I know what a spell that phrase casts over some people!) evidence – e.g. in the form of re-analysis of the original trial data1, plausible causal mechanisms1,2, animal studies1,2, human post-mortems1,2, tons of case reports1, and large-scale observational data and prospective cohort studies1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16 – to suggest there is at least some risk.
+There is a growing and varied body of scientific and peer-reviewed (I know what a spell that phrase casts over some people!) evidence – e.g. in the form of re-analysis of the original trial data1, plausible causal mechanisms1,2,3,4,5, animal studies1,2, human post-mortems1,2, case reports1, tons of retrospective studies1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17 and even a few prospective studies1,2 – to suggest there is at least some risk.
 But there are also many studies that say it’s very safe.
 And, in fairness, given the billions of injections delivered, it’s inevitable there will be some reports of serious side effects and deaths.
 It’s still hard to know exactly how common these side effects are.

 Data from vaccine adverse event reporting systems, such as the US VAERS and UK Yellow Card scheme, may provide some idea.
 But there is a debate as to how accurate these figures are.
 The pro-vaccine side point out how anyone can post a report without evidence and how these reports are just temporal correlations.
 The anti-vax side point to the proportional reporting ratio and how “it is estimated that only 10% of serious reactions and between 2 and 4% of non-serious reactions are reported”.